micahwierenga/js-functions-and-scope/readme.md

 The code that you write *must* be translated into a form that the computer can understand.

 Source code is human readable, *we hope*.
-This source code may be translated into a set of 1's and 0's that a computer's CPU can understand.
-Yep, the CPU is a chip on the computer that does all the processing.
-That's the reason it's called the Central Processing Unit.
+This source code may be translated into a set of 1s and 0s that a computer's CPU can understand.

-`Source Code`  ==>  `1's and 0's`
+`Source Code`  ==>  `1s and 0s`

 ...or, the source code may be translated into a another type of language, byte code, that can be understood by a Virtual Machine(VM).